Managing Custom TLS Server Certificates for an Event Broker Service

 openssl pkcs12 -info -in INFILE.p12 -nocerts

-You can use an awk command to string the certificates together after extracting them.
+You can use a Linux/Unix terminal command to string the certificates together after extracting them.

 Extracting and Concatenating Certificates to a Text File